 - completing daily PennOpen Pass symptom checker and exposure reporting.
 The use of PennOpen Pass is required for those on campus.

-Additionally, the Office of Environmental Health and Radiation Safety is responsible for various campus safety programs including those for COVID-19.
+- extra cleaning and ventilation checks in campus buildings – the Office of Environmental Health and Radiation Safety is responsible for a range of campus safety programs including those for COVID-19,

 PennOpen Pass is a daily symptom tracker and exposure reporting system designed to reduce the risk of COVID-19 spreading within the Penn community.
 Daily symptom checks and exposure reporting on PennOpen Pass are required of those who are on campus.